-A Master of Arts degree in English meets today’s global challenges by equipping graduates with a range of professional options: teaching college English or English as a second language; technical and professional writing; work in the non-profit sector; and doctoral study leading to the Ph.D. degree, to name just a few.
-Students may choose from one of three areas: Literature, Rhetoric and Writing, or TESOL.
-All students in the graduate program must complete 33 to 36 hours of graduate study and maintain a 3.0 average or face probation or dismissal.
-In their final semester all graduate students in English must complete a graduate portfolio, which includes a cover essay, two short reflective essays, and a targeted revision of a seminar paper.
-Students must pass the portfolio requirement to be eligible for graduation.
+A Master of Arts degree in English meets today’s global challenges by equipping graduates with a range of professional options, including: teaching college English or English as a second language, technical and professional writing, work in the non-profit sector, and doctoral study leading to the Ph.D. degree.
+Students pursuing Wright State's M.A. in English may choose from one of three concentrations: Literature, Rhetoric and Writing, or TESOL.
+All students in the graduate program complete 33 to 36 hours of graduate study and a graduate portfolio, which includes a targeted revision of a seminar paper.
+Several past graduates have published their final project papers in prominent scholarly journals.

 Director of Graduate Studies: Kelli Zaytoun